aknayak/JetMetTrigger/README.md

-# JetMetTrigger, Re-running of Jet Trigger sequence and production of trigger ntuple
+# JetMetTrigger, Re-running of Jet Trigger sequence and production of trigger ntuple, in CMSSW80X and 2016 data only

 For data in 2016 (07Aug17 Rereco), 2017 (prompt Reco), and 2018 (prompt reco)